The State Library is temporarily closed until further notice. See updates here.

 * NSLA is a signatory to the 2014 Lyon Declaration on Access and Development and supports the United Nations 2030 Agenda for Sustainable Development.

-If you are concerned that you have found material in the State Library of New South Wales catalogue or on our website which you have not given permission to be made available, and/or which contravenes privacy laws, is defamatory, or is in breach of copyright law, please contact us in writing stating the following:
+If a member of the public is concerned about material made available through the State Library of New South Wales catalogue and/or website without permission, and/or which contravenes privacy laws, is defamatory, or is in breach of copyright law, they can contact the Library in writing stating the following:

 - Full description and details of the material

-- The reason for your request, including (but not limited to) copyright law, privacy laws, data protection, defamation, or proof of your rights to the material, etc.
+- Reason for request, including (but not limited to) copyright law, privacy laws, data protection, defamation, proof of rights to the material, etc.

 State Library of New South Wales